olcf/olcf-user-docs/services_and_applications/jupyter/overview.rst

 **Select the lab you would like and click "Start".**

+The CPU Lab provides a single default notebook/environment in the "launcher" page of the Jupyterlab interface.
+The GPU Lab provides options for CUDA 10 and CUDA 11 environments.

-Once inside a lab, you will be presented with the default notebook/environment in the "launcher" page of the JupyterLab interface.
-You can read about the default environment more, below, in the "Conda Environments" section.
+You can read about the environments more, below, in the "Conda Environments" section.
 In addtion, that section will show you how to create your own Conda Environments.

 Once inside the JupyterLab, please take a moment to explore the interface.